Jak and Daxter: The Precursor Legacy

 BIRD WATCHER'S HOUSE BLUE SAGE'S LAB EXIT DEMO FARMER'S HOUSE FISHERMAN'S HOUSE FLUT FLUT FORBIDDEN TEMPLE GREEN ECO HARVESTERS GREEN SAGE'S LAB JAK'S UNCLE'S HOUSE KEIRA'S GARAGE LEVITATING MACHINE MAYOR'S HOUSE MOUNTAIN GONDOLA ORB ORACLE RED SAGE'S LAB RIDE THE GONDOLA?
 ROCK LAKE SCULPTOR'S HOUSE TRANS-PAD

-Some text strings refer to missions which were either never implemented or given different titles.
+Some text strings refer to tasks which were cut, never implemented, or the task itself was changed.

 BLAST BOULDERS IN TAR DEFEAT THE CAVE BATS FIND THE RED VENT SWITCH GET TO THE CENTER OF THE SWAMP JUMP OVER THE LAKE PROTECT THE MINERS' GEMS IN THE STUMP REACH THE TOP OF THE MOUNTAIN SHOOT THE BIRDS STOP THE DRILLING LURKERS STOP THE LURKER ATTACK TROOP STOP THE LURKER GLACIER TROOP SWING ON THE POLES TO CROSS THE TAR